TinySquid/wcpy/README.md

 ## Development

-This project uses Poetry for dependency management and virtual env, black, isort, and flake8 for formatting / linting, and finally Pytest for testing.
+This project uses Poetry for dependency management (and virtual env), black, isort, and flake8 for formatting / linting, and finally Pytest for testing.

 - Install dependencies with `poetry install --with dev`
 - Install pre-commit hook with `poetry run pre-commit install` to get black / isort / flake8 on commit.
-  - Recommended to setup IDE specific on-save actions to use these plugins.
+  - Recommended to setup IDE specific on-save actions to also use these plugins.
 - Run tests with `pytest`
 - Create builds with `poetry build` - will output a wheel, or you can install with `pipx install .` at the root of the project.